GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-19.md

 [JLBP-19] Place each package in only one module
 --------------------------------------------------

-Each Java package such as `com.google.i18n` should appear in a single JAR file in the classpath.
 All classes from the same Java package must be in one and only one JAR file in the classpath.
-In Java 9 and later splitting the classes in a package across more than one JAR file is a compile time error when those classes are imported from a named module.
+In Java 9 and later splitting the classes in a package across more than one JAR file causes a compile time error when those classes are required in module-info.java.
 In OSGI environments such as Eclipse plugins, split packages can lead to nondeterministic behavior.